 9. Avoid flying on a Friday or Sunday

 Of course, everyone wants to travel on Fridays and Sundays.
 But the most convenient days are usually the most expensive.
-Try your hardest to be flexible with your trips to get the best results.
+Try to be flexible with your trips to get the best results.
 Flying in the week, from Monday to Thursday, will save you a packet!